black-sliver/PopTracker/CONTRIBUTING.md

 - public member variables should start with a lower case letter - this is to match SDL's structs
 - public member variables should only be used for simple structs - use getters/setters otherwise
 - getters start with `get`, setters with `set`
-- class names start with a captial letter
+- class names start with a capital letter
-- one exception to the above is the Lua Inferface, which uses `T::Lua_CamelCase`
+- one exception to the above is the Lua Interface, which uses `T::Lua_CamelCase`
 - loops/iterations use `auto :` or `auto& :` where possible
 - use `std::string` or `std::string_view` (we target c++17)
 - there are a ton of violations, but new code should still try to check all the boxes